Facebook removes accounts tied to Iranian exile group

 Facebook determined the accounts were being run from a single location in Albania by a group of individuals working on behalf of MEK.
-Facebook found other telltale clues suggesting a so-called troll farm, in which workers are paid to post content, often misinformation, to social media.
+Facebook found other telltale clues suggesting a so-called troll farm, in which workers are often paid to post content, including misinformation, to social media.
+Facebook says it removes such accounts based on how they behave, not on the material they post.

-“Even trolls need to eat,” Ben Nimmo, who leads Facebook’s global threat intelligence operation, told reporters on a conference call Tuesday.
+“Even trolls need to eat,” said Ben Nimmo, who works on Facebook’s global threat intelligence investigations, on a conference call with reporters Tuesday.

+The National Council for Resistance in Iran, an umbrella group that includes MEK, said in a statement that that no accounts affiliated with it or MEK have been removed.
+The group also denied the existence of an Albanian troll farm affiliated with MEK.

 MEK is a leading group opposing the Iranian government.
 It killed Americans before the 1979 Islamic Revolution and was labeled as a terrorist organization by the State Department until 2012.
 Nevertheless, U.S. politicians from both parties including Rudy Giuliani and Newt Gingrich have given paid speeches to MEK in the past.